Related Blog Posts

 One of the first steps when securing a mortgage is finding the ideal lender -though this is not always as simple as it sounds.
-Customers used to simply pop into their local high street branch to begin an application.
-However, it’s clear that the defining rules of the mortgage world have evolved drastically.
-Hundreds of lenders have popped up on the market and regulators are introducing stricter criteria than ever before.
+Customers used to pop into their local high street branch to begin an application.
+However, the defining rules of the mortgage world have evolved drastically.
+Hundreds of lenders have popped up on the market, and regulators are introducing stricter criteria than ever before.

-As the market has become saturated with increasing demand – especially from overseas investors – and an influx of lenders, it can be confusing to know which direction to turn; even more so if your requirements are complex.
+As the market has become saturated with increasing demand – especially from overseas investors – and an influx of lenders, it can be not very clear to know which direction to turn; even more so if your requirements are complex.

-That’s why we’ve put together the five key differences between high street lenders and private banks you should be aware of when putting your mortgage process in gear, so you can gain a greater understanding of the many lending opportunities on the horizon.
+That’s why we’ve put together the five key differences between high street lenders and private banks you should be aware of when putting your mortgage process in gear so that you can gain a greater understanding of the many lending opportunities on the horizon.

 High street lenders are transactional and work in volumes as they have predetermined targets to reach.
 Because of this, underwriters have a fixed and procedural approach, using strict ‘tick-boxes’ to assess clients.
 Especially since the regulator’s Mortgage Market Review (MMR) introduced tightened lending criteria, high street lenders are cautious when it comes to any case that doesn’t come with a “vanilla” income structure.